pdfernhout/mithril-gitter-archiver-and-viewer/README.md

 # mithril-gitter-archiver-and-viewer

-These are tools in Bash and Node.js for downloading all the messages in the Gitter chatroom for MithrilJS/mithril.js and then processing them to create some simple statistics.
+These are tools in Bash and Node.js for downloading all the messages in the Gitter chatroom for MithrilJS/mithril.js,processing the messages to create some simple statistics, and viewing the messages using a Mithril UI hosted from a local server.

-You could use them for downloading any Gitter chatroom by modifying the hardcoded room ID in the downloading script.
+You could use the scripts for downloading any Gitter chatroom by modifying the hardcoded room ID in the downloading script.

 The Mithril Gitter archives are publicly accessible here: